prateekt/roboticdcee/readme.txt

 --Introduction--

-The Robotic DCEE open source project aims to provide software support for robotic sensor networks.
-The open source project provides a software implementation of the DCEE framework.
+The Robotic DCEE open source project aims to provide software support for robotic sensor networks.The open source project provides a software implementation of the DCEE framework.
 The codebase was built as a research platform by the USC Teamcore group.